kvnxiao/kommandant/README.md

 ![](https://jitpack.io/v/kvnxiao/kommandant.svg)

 Fast, modular, and flexible.
-Kommandant is a multipurpose command framework for the JVM, written in Kotlin and ready for easy integration into any project.
+Kommandant is a multipurpose command framework for the JVM, ready for easy integration into any project.

 # Overview